-Discomfort, aching, tightness, or pressure that comes and goes.
-This may be in the back, abdomen, arm, shoulder, neck, or jaw.
-It can also be in the chest.
+Discomfort, aching, tightness, or pressure that comes and goes, in the back, abdomen, arm, shoulder, neck, or jaw or chest

 Women often don’t realize their symptoms could be related to heart trouble.
-Even some doctors don’t make the connection.
-If you feel any of the symptoms listed here, see your doctor and ask to be tested for heart disease—even if you’re not sure that’s the cause.
+Even some healthcare providers don’t make the connection.
+If you feel any of the symptoms listed here, see your healthcare provider and ask to be tested for heart disease—even if you’re not sure that’s the cause.
 Tests, such as a stress echocardiogram and nuclear imaging, will reveal more about the problem.
-If your symptoms are heart-related, your doctor will start treatment.
+If your symptoms are heart-related, your healthcare provider will start treatment.

-Doctors used to think that older women could reduce their heart disease risk by taking hormones in pill form (hormone therapy, or HT).
+Healthcare providers used to think that older women could reduce their heart disease risk by taking hormones in pill form (hormone therapy, or HT).
 It turns out that’s not true.
 In fact, HT could actually increase your risk of having a heart attack or stroke.
-Talk to your doctor about the risks and benefits of HT.
+Talk to your healthcare provider about the risks and benefits of HT.
 It may be prescribed for other health problems.
 But it should not be taken to prevent or treat heart disease.

 Angina that occurs on exertion and goes away after a few minutes of rest or with medicine is considered stable angina.
 Unstable angina is unpredictable or unexpected angina symptoms that do not resolve, or go away and come back.
 This is a medical emergency and could be a sign of an active heart attack.
 Call 911 right away!